(For details on growing many other vegetables and fruits, visit our Crop at a Glance collection page.)

 Red table beets produce edible greens in 35 days, followed by round or cylindrical roots a month later.
 Leaves from most red beets have red stems and leaf veins similar to red-leafed chard varieties.

 White, orange and golden beets are prized for their mild, nutty flavor.
 Because they don’t bleed red juice, these are best for roasting with other vegetables.

 Storage beets are table varieties that excel when grown for fall harvest followed by winter storage in your refrigerator or root cellar.

 Mangel beets, often called forage beets or mangel-wurzel beets, grow huge roots weighing from 5 to 20 pounds each that can be used as livestock fodder in winter.

-For more detailed information on each type of beet and our list of recommended varieties, see our Beets at a Glance chart.
+For more detailed information on each type and our list of recommended varieties, see our Beets at a Glance chart.

 Begin planting beet seeds directly in the garden one month before your last spring frost date, followed by a second planting two to three weeks later.
-Beet seeds can germinate in cool soil, but they sprout best when soil temperatures are above 50 degrees Fahrenheit.
+Seeds can germinate in cool soil, but they sprout best when soil temperatures are above 50 degrees Fahrenheit.

 Start planting beets for fall harvest 10 to 12 weeks before your expected first fall frost.
 (Learn more about your region’s planting dates by using our What to Plant Now pages.)

 Cultivate the planting site and mix in a 1-inch layer of cured compost and a standard application of organic fertilizer.
 As long as your soil is not alkaline, you can also mix in a sprinkling of wood ashes for additional potassium, which will support more vigorous growth.
 All beets grow best in fertile soil with a pH between 6.2 and 7.0.
 Water the prepared bed, and plant beet seeds half an inch deep and 2 inches apart, in rows spaced 12 inches apart.